scwook/scwook.github.io/_posts/linux/2017-06-24-linux-command-guide-en.md

 <br />

 ### <a name="2"></a>2.
-Network Manager 사용
+Using Network Manager

 [https://wiki.debian.org/NetworkManager](https://wiki.debian.org/NetworkManager)

-다음 2가지 경우에 Network Manager가 작동하지 않는다.
+In case of following two conditions, Network Manager doesn't work.

- - /etc/network/interfaces 파일에 Network 관련 설정이 되어 있을 때
+ - When declared any network configuration in /etc/network/interfaces file
- - /etc/NetworkManager/NetworkManager.conf 파일에 managed 값이 false로 되어 있을 때
+ - When namaged valus is set false in /etc/NetworkManager/NetworkManager.conf file

-/etc/network/interfaces 파일에 다음과 같이 기본 설정으로 변경한다.
+To use Network Manager, recovery default value in /etc/network/interfaces file.

 {% highlight cfg %}
 # This file describes the network interfaces available on your system